 This is a specially curated 5 week series as an introduction to Islamic calligraphy.
-For five consecutive Saturdays, from July 11 - August 8, join special VAWAA guest artist Deniz Oktem-Bektaş, an internationally recognized and classically trained Islamic calligraphy artist based in the world center for Islamic arts.
+For five Sundays, between November 15 - December 13, join special VAWAA guest artist Deniz Oktem-Bektaş, an internationally recognized and classically trained Islamic calligraphy artist based in the world center for Islamic arts.

 Each session will last 90 minutes.
 We'll cut pens ourselves and practice how to use them in the script Naskh.
 There'll be homework between each session, which Deniz will print out and correct with red ink, so we get a sense of how an in-person lesson is given by a master to a student.
 The process of seeing each other's lessons corrected will be a chance to learn about our own mistakes as well.

 We will have a private Facebook group with Deniz to connect between sessions, share, ask questions, and get feedback.
 We'll end the series with an online exhibition free and open to the VAWAA community to celebrate our hard work, creativity and works.